Innovative spray paint has made at-home paint projects more effortless than ever, but DIYers still have to wait for the paint to dry.

 How long does spray paint stay in the air?

-Without proper ventilation or an outdoor workspace, spray paint fumes can linger for two to three days.
+Without proper ventilation or an outdoor workspace, spray paint safe fumes can linger for two to three days.
 Never loiter in a painted space without a proper respirator mask as the fumes stay in the system for a long time.

 Can you use a heat gun to dry spray paint?

-We recommend sticking to a lower temperature, between 86 - 260 degrees Fahrenheit, and carefully drying the surface in slow strokes while holding the gun at a safe distance from the surface.
+Yes!
+You can use a heat gun to dry paint, but be mindful of chemical or oil based paint that may be flammable.
+We recommend sticking to a lower temperature, between 86 - 260 degrees Fahrenheit, and carefully drying the surface in slow strokes while holding the spray gun at a safe distance from the surface.

 How can I speed up the drying process?

 The best way to speed up spray paint drying time is a heat gun.
 But for how to speed up spray paint drying, you can also use a hairdryer as a low-tech substitute.
+And if you’re looking for a simple way of how to dry spray paint fast, using essential products such as ventilation fans and a dehumidifier in your workshop is sure to help.

 Conclusion

-With so many paints, primers, and surfaces to choose from, it can be hard to find one standard rule of thumb for how long to let spray paint dry.
-By researching your choice of paint and surface carefully and following our guidelines, your coats are sure to dry in a flash.
-Spray on!
+With most paints, primers, and surfaces to choose from, it can be hard to find one standard rule of thumb for how long to let takes spray paint requires to dry.